Home/Vegetables/Dehydrated Cabbage

 Is dehydrated cabbage as nutritious as fresh cabbage?

-Can I cook dehydrated cabbage?
+Can I add dehydrated cabbage to smoothies?